VelocityMan/Minecraft-Server/README.md

 ```bash
 java -Xmx16G -Xms4G -jar paper.jar --nogui
 ```
+> It's going to ask you to accept the eula, to accept find "eula.txt" and make sure its set to: eula=true

 > Servers that Has 8 Ram & 2 CPU cores
 ```bash
 java -Xmx8G -Xms4G -jar paper.jar --nogui